 Panel sessions are 90 minutes.
 At least 30 minutes should be devoted to audience questions.
 The number of speakers varies; each speaker may have only 10 to 12 minutes.
 The most consistent criticism of panel sessions is that the panelists take up too much time and leave too little opportunity for audience participation.

-Demonstrations, Partnerships in Innovation, and ACMI Senior Member Presentation sessions are 90 minutes with two presentations per session at 45 minutes each.
-Authors have 35 to 40 minutes to present their work, with 5 to 10 minutes for questions and answers.
+System Demonstrations are 90 minutes with three presentations per session at 30 minutes each.
+Authors have 20 to 25 minutes to present their work, with 5 to 10 minutes for questions and answers.

-Bring a watch and be sure to start the session on time.
+Use a clock for timing and be sure to start the session on time.
 To enforce time limits, prepare a sheet of paper with "five minutes remain" written on it; pass it to the speaker at the podium.
 Follow this up with a two-minute warning.
 If you are both moderator and speaker on a panel, ask one of the other panelists to alert you to time limits.